-(ii) Donations
+(i) Donations

 Revenue from other non-exchange transactions comprises donation to the University in cash or in-kind by organisations and individuals.
 Cash donations are recognised when received into the University's bank account while in-kind donations are recognised as revenue and assets when it is probable that future economic benefits or service potential associated with the donation will flow to the University and the fair value can be measured reliably.
 Donations in-kind are recognized as assets when the goods are received, or there is a binding arrangement to receive the goods.
 If donations in-kind are received without conditions attached, revenue is recognized immediately.
 If conditions are attached, a liability is recognized, which is reduced by the revenue recognized as the conditions are satisfied.
+The University recognised the fair value of a maternity ward donated by a philanthropist in the sum of GHS1,565,820.00.

-KNUST does not recognise services in kind.
-Where services in kind to the University include any of the following disclosure is made in the financial statements:

-- Technical assistance from other governments or international organizations; - Persons convicted of offenses who may be required to perform community service for the University; - Services from volunteers; and - Services received from parents as teachers aides or as board members.
+- KNUST does not recognise services in kind.
+Where services in kind to the University include any of the following, disclosure is made in the financial statements: - Technical assistance from other governments or international organizations; - Persons convicted of offenses who may be required to perform community service for the University; - Services from volunteers; and - Services received from parents as teachers' aides or as board members.